Albany Great Danes men's lacrosse: 2000–2006

-In 2000, the Great Danes began play in the America East at the Division I level.
-In 2001, Scott Marr was given the reins of the program.
-Even though the Great Danes finished with a 3–8 record in 2001, they compiled an 8–6 regular season to take the regular season conference championship in the America East in 2002.
-They would reach the championship game but lose to the Stony Brook Seawolves 8–6.
+In 2000, the Great Danes entered the America East Division as a Division I program, finishing their first season with a record of 6–5.
+In 2001, Scott Marr was named as Head Coach.
+He ended his first season with a 3–8 record.
+In 2002, Albany achieved a record of 8–6 in the regular season, winning the America East Conference regular season championship.
+Albany advanced to the America East Conference championship game, but lost to the Stony Brook Seawolves by a score of 8–6.

-Led by a new crop of recruits, some of the first lacrosse players in school history to be on scholarship, such as Kevin Rae and Luke Daquino, the Great Danes would start making a mark on college lacrosse in 2003.
-The Great Danes would go 8–6 and seek revenge against Stony Brook in the America East semi-finals 11–5 to move on to face the University of Hartford for the America East Championship.
-On May 3, 2003, Albany would defeat Hartford 7–5 to win their first ever America East Championship.
-They would go on to face and lose to Princeton University in the first round on the NCAA Tournament.
+The 2003 season featured lacrosse players on scholarship such as Kevin Rae and Luke D'Aquino.
+The Great Danes finished the regular season 8–6 and faced Stony Brook again in the America East semifinals, winning 11–5 and advancing to face the University of Hartford in the America East Championship.
+On May 3, that year, Albany defeated Hartford with a final score of 7–5 to win their first America East Championship.
+Albany exited the 2003 NCAA Division I men's lacrosse tournament after a first-round loss to Princeton University.

-The success for the Great Danes would not stop after 2003.
-With incoming recruits and a strong core of returning players, the Great Danes would continue their championship ways.
-In 2004, including an upset against the University of Massachusetts Amherst, the Great Danes would go on to win another America East Championship.
-They would play Syracuse University in the first round and lose 21–13.
+In 2003, the Great Danes continued competing in the America East Championship.
+Their 2004 campaign included a loss against the University of Massachusetts Amherst.
+However, the Great Danes ultimately won the America East Championship that year.
+The Great Danes also faced Syracuse University in the 2004 NCAA Division I men's lacrosse tournament, losing to them 21–13.

-The surge would continue into 2005 as the Great Danes defeated Stony Brook 16–7 to win their third straight America East Championship.
-However, the first round NCAA Tournament jinx would continue as the Great Danes were demolished by the University of Virginia 23–9.
+In 2005, the Great Danes defeated Stony Brook 16–7 to win a third consecutive America East Championship.
+The run of first round NCAA Tournament losses would continue as the Great Danes lost to the University of Virginia 23–9.

-2006 would be an off year for the Great Danes.
-With all-time career points leader at the time Luke Daquino and career saves leader Kevin Rae graduated, the team was young and over matched.
-The Great Danes would sneak into the America East Tournament, but lose 19–10 to UMBC.
-However, it would be soon that the Great Danes would go back to their winning ways.
+In 2006, then career points leader Luke D'Aquino and career saves leader Kevin Rae graduated.
+The Great Danes would advance to the America East Tournament, but lose 19–10 to UMBC.

-Despite a season of struggles in 2006, the program took one major stride during the season.
-In the fall of 2005, John Fallon Field was completed and became the new home of the Great Danes.
-An all-weather facility, Albany finally had a place to call home.
-In previous seasons the team would play home games at University Field.
-However, due to harsh winters and wet springs, the field was usually not in playing condition come lacrosse season.
+In the fall of 2005, an all-weather facility, the John Fallon Field was completed and became the new home of the Great Danes.
+In previous seasons, the team would play home games at University Field.
+However, due to harsh winters and wet springs, the field was usually not in playing condition during lacrosse season.
 This forced many home games to be played at local high schools and community colleges.
-With John Fallon Field, Albany now had one of the premier outdoor lacrosse fields in the Northeast.